IDANIO/Alterrain/README.md

 Then start the game application (only if the game is not work as expected):

 ```
-pm2 start game      // game is an task I already defined
+pm2 start game      // game is a task I already defined
 ```

 To list all running processes: